-- The nation's courts lack resources and suffer from a major backlog of cases.
-Businesses that seek redress from the courts about the high costs of litigation and the slow pace to resolve business disputes.
-The Embassy is aware of at least one American business that experienced difficulties in collecting on its debt even after a Jamaican court ruled in its favor.
-Conducting thorough due diligence on potential business partners in Jamaica is recommended. - Corruption remains a major concern among Jamaicans, many of whom believe it contributes to the nation's high crime rate.
-Despite numerous allegations of public corruption and a few arrests, there have been essentially no convictions of high ranking public officials.
-Jamaica was ranked #83 in Transparency International's Corruption Perception Index in 2012 and 2013. - Serious crime declined in Jamaica following the 2010 extradition of Christopher "Dudus" Coke, who pleaded guilty to racketeering and conspiracy to commit assault charges before a U.S. court in August 2011.
-However, crime remains a significant concern and additional security measures add considerably to the cost of doing business in Jamaica. - Since the early 1990's, Jamaica has embarked on a program of gradual duty reduction (trade liberalization).
+- The nation's courts lack resources and have a backlog of cases.
+Businesses that seek redress from the courts on matters pertaining to business disputes often complain about the high financial costs of litigation and the slow pace of relief.
+The Embassy is aware of at least one business entity with a Jamaican court order in its favor, which still experienced great difficulties in collecting on an unpaid debt that it was found to be legally due.
+Under these circumstances, it is particularly important to conduct thorough due diligence on potential business partners in Jamaica. - Corruption remains a major concern among Jamaicans, many of whom believe it contributes to the nation's high crime rate.
+Despite numerous allegations of public corruption and at times arrests, there have been essentially no convictions of high ranking government or public officials.
+This received notable press attention in Jamaica.
+According to Transparency International's Perception Index for 2012, Jamaica was tied in 83rd place with Burkina Faso, El Salvador, Panama, and Peru. - Serious crime declined in Jamaica following the 2010 extradition of drug lord Christopher "Dudus" Coke, who pleaded guilty to racketeering and conspiracy to commit assault charges before a U.S. court in August 2011.
+Crime remains a significant concern and additional security measures add considerably to the cost of doing business in Jamaica. - Since the early 1990's, Jamaica has embarked on a program of gradual duty reduction (trade liberalization).
 Permits and import licenses are now mostly limited to meat, produce, drugs, firearms, used tires, and two-way radios.
-While trade liberalization has made it easier to import into Jamaica, some technical barriers (including phyto-sanitary restrictions) still exist. - Jamaica is a member of the Caribbean Common Market (CARICOM) and as such, some goods imported from outside of CARICOM are subject to a common external tariff (CET).
+While trade liberalization has made it easier to import into Jamaica, some technical (including phyto-sanitary) barriers still exist.

+- Jamaica is a member of the Caribbean Common Market (CARICOM) and as such, goods imported from outside of CARICOM are subject to a common external tariff (CET).
 Goods certified to be of CARICOM origin tend to enjoy duty-free status, and are therefore not subject to customs duty.
-However, these and other goods may be subject to a 16.5% General

-Consumption Tax (GCT) at the time of purchase by consumers in Jamaica.
-For information on CARICOM, please visit www.caricom.org

-- Imports attract a Customs User Fee and a Standards Compliance Fee (SCF).
+However, these and other goods may be subject to a 16.5% General Consumption Tax (GCT) at the time of purchase by consumers in Jamaica.
+For information on CARICOM, please visit www.caricom.org - Imports attract a Customs User Fee and a Standards Compliance Fee (SCF).
 The SCF is 0.3% of the CIF value of the import and is collected on behalf of the Jamaica Bureau of Standards.
 Many items (such as motor vehicles) are subject to additional special taxes.
 The General Consumption Tax (GCT) is also usually payable upon entry.
-The GCT is a sales tax, which is recoverable from the final consumer. - Electricity costs average about US\$.40 per kilowatt hour, discouraging investment and increasing costs for businesses.
-Expensive and oftentimes inefficient petroleum-fueled power plants account for about 92% of Jamaica's electricity generation.
-The Government of Jamaica intends to increase energy efficiency and diversify electricity generation to include the possible use of Liquid Natural Gas (LNG), coal, and more renewables, but no projects have yet broken ground.
+The GCT is a sales tax, which is recoverable from the final consumer. - Electricity costs that have averaged about US\$.40 per kilowatt hour, discourage investment and make the running of existing businesses expensive.
+The Government of Jamaica has embarked on some efforts to increase energy efficiency and diversify electricity generation beyond thermal diesel generators (which provide about 92% of Jamaica's electricity needs).
+Jamaica has yet to adopt a strategic, long term energy strategy.